rajinder-yadav/dm-css/README.md

 ### Corner Radius

-You can set the border value for each individula corner using the following Style-Notation.
+You can set the border value for each individual corner using the following Style-Notation.

 |Notation|Values|Radius corner|
 |-|-|-|